 Their Opinion is Different

 Sometimes a simple difference in opinion can make people feel judged.
 Maybe the person talked about their opinion in way that made yours seem silly by comparison.
+Feeling judged is rarely an enjoyable experience.

 People often do not have an objective sense of what judgment is, said therapist Jeanette Raymond.
 This is especially true when dealing with people they are emotionally attached to.